Stutter step

 A stutter step is a footwork technique in tennis and other sports.

-The term has fallen out of usage in the modern game, but the technique is still used.
-The stutter step is basically running forward with small steps while squatting, having the back perpendicular to the ground, and having the racquet up in front.
+The stutter step (rapid small steps) is basically running forward with small steps while squatting, having the back perpendicular to the ground, and having the racquet up in front.
 It is a technique used to approach the net after a strong approach shot in preparation for a volley.
 It allows the player to be in a stable ready position while moving forward and creating a higher percentage volley.

 Common meaning in modern usage

-Although the term is mainly used in tennis, it has also become a modern term that is used commonly meaning to "unsurely make a decision or perform a job or activity".
-For example, you could 'stutter step" in a decision, or take slow, unsure steps and be cautious towards it instead of to just make up your mind and go for it.
+Although the term is mainly used in tennis, it has also become a modern term that is used commonly meaning to "unsurely make a decision or perform a job or activity."
+For example, you could "stutter step" in a decision, or take slow, unsure steps and be cautious towards it instead of making up one's mind to go for it.

 In basketball

 In basketball, the stutter step is a common warm-up drill where you shuffle and scuff your feet in a quick moving motion across a length of flooring.
 This warm-up is supposed to keep the players alert and help them prepare to defend players in a real game, since the stutter step is a littler version of shuffling.